Triadelphia, West Virginia

 Triadelphia is a town in Ohio County, West Virginia, United States.
-It is part of the Wheeling, West Virginia Metropolitan Statistical Area.
+It is part of the Wheeling Metropolitan Area.
 The population was 669 at the 2020 census.

 History

 Triadelphia was originally chartered in 1829.
 The name Triadelphia was adopted from the Greek words meaning three brothers, and most likely was named in honor of the three sons of the original owner of the town site.

 It is home to the Highlands, the largest retail complex in the Northern Panhandle of West Virginia.

-Located near Tridelphia is the David Stewart Farm, listed on the National Register of Historic Places in 1979.
+Located near Triadelphia is the David Stewart Farm, listed on the National Register of Historic Places in 1979.

 Geography

 Triadelphia is located at 40°3′3″N 80°37′37″W (40.050705, -80.627015), along Little Wheeling Creek and Middle Wheeling Creek, which are tributaries of Wheeling Creek.